-Health Insurance Open Enrollment: If You Need Health Insurance Coverage in Michigan, Help is Here
+If You Need Health Insurance Information in Michigan, Help is Here

-A health insurance agent can help with the application or answer your questions.
-You can also find free, local enrollment help by visiting LocalHelp.HealthCare.gov.
+Your local agent or assister can help with the application or answer your questions.
+Find Marketplace help near you by visiting LocalHelp.HealthCare.gov.

 For assistance: Visit LocalHelp.HealthCare.gov or call the Marketplace Call Center at 800-318-2596.

 Depending on income and other factors, coverage may be available through Medicaid and the Healthy Michigan Plan.

 For assistance: Visit MI Bridges or call the Michigan Health Care Helpline at 855-789-5610.

 Medicare is health insurance for people 65 or older.
 You're first eligible to sign up for Medicare 3 months before you turn 65 and 3 months after the month you turn 65.
 There are certain situations where you may be able to sign up for Medicare during a special enrollment period, for example if you lose employer-provided health insurance.

 For assistance: Visit Medicare.gov or call the Michigan Medicare Assistance Program at 800-803-7174.

 Access the health insurance resources below or contact the Department of Insurance and Financial Services (DIFS) at 877-999-6442 from 8 a.m. to 5 p.m.
 Monday through Friday.

 For a list of other state and federal agencies that may be able to help with health coverage questions, visit the Important Contact Information webpage.